 More than half of the globe’s oil tankers, and other raw materials – like coal and iron ore from Australia – pass through the contested waterways, with total annual trade through the area estimated to be worth more than A$4 trillion.
 The South China Sea also connects East Asia with India, Western Asia, Europe, and Africa.

 But it’s not just its importance as a shipping route.

 As well as the extensive but unexploited oil and gas reserves mentioned earlier – the South China Sea is also home to valuable fishing grounds.
 According to research into the region, the annual catch in 2012 was around 10 million tonnes – that’s about 12 per cent of the world’s total catch which was worth around A$28 billion Australian dollars.

 So, whichever way you look at the South China Sea, the stakes are high.

 China’s claims may be the most extensive, but the sovereign rights of other nations, especially Vietnam and the Philippines, have been fiercely defended in the past.
 And the US is increasingly prepared to challenge China’s assertiveness, accusing Beijing of militarising the contested waterway.

 Experts warn that with the escalation of tensions - a misunderstanding or miscalculation could lead to armed confrontation.
 And if it comes to that, Australia could well find itself with a significant role to play.

-Ali Moore’s This Is Not A Drill will air on the ABC News Channel at 10pm on Sunday 11 March.
+The South China Sea is an issue tackled by of Ali Moore’s This is Not A Drill series in partnership with the University of Melbourne, Asialink, the Wheeler Centre and the ABC.
+This episode was broadcast on the ABC News Channel at 10pm on Sunday 11 March.